zx80/flask-simple-auth/DOCUMENTATION.md

 ```

 As a special case, the `Request`, `Session`, `Globals`, `Environ`,
-`CurrentApp` and `CurrentUser` types, when used for parameters, result in the
+`CurrentApp`, `CurrentUser` and `FileStorage` types, when used for parameters,
-`request`, `session`, `g` flask special objects, `environ` WSGI parameter and
+result in the `request`, `session`, `g` flask special objects, `environ` WSGI
-the current authenticated user or the current application to be passed as this
+parameter, the current authenticated user, the current application or a special
-parameter to the function, allowing to keep a functional programming style by
+file parameter (for upload) to be passed as this parameter to the function,
+allowing to keep a functional programming style by hidding away these special
-hidding away these special proxies.
+proxies.

 More special parameters can be added with the `special_parameter` app
 function/decorator, by providing a type and a function which is given